 3. Navy Bean Soup

-A 16-ounce bag of dried Navy Beans at the store is roughly $1.50.
+A 16-ounce bag of dried Navy Beans at the store is around $1.50.
 Slow cook them, add in some diced onion, carrots and celery, season it with salt and pepper and you’ve got yourself a hearty, healthy bowl of soup for less than $2.
 Want to spice it up?
 Add in some chopped ham or chicken.

 4. Homemade Chicken Noodle Soup